SellaRafaeli/DoggieWalker/README.md

-This is a minimalistic yet complete web-app for a TODO list meant for learning purposes, to demonstrate the basics of web development.
+A tiny, complete web-app for a TODO list meant for learning purposes, to demonstrate the basics of web development.
 Releaseed under a general BSD license.

 # Prerequisites

 You should have preliminary understanding of web development ("what is HTML", "what is a variable").
-You should have Ruby and Mongo installed.
+You should have Ruby and Mongo and bundler installed.
 If you know basic, basic Ruby - that would help.
 This is best administered with the help of a knowledgable coach / mentor, but can be learned alone too,

 # Run the app
 You run the app via